Sean David Morton: Securities fraud charges

 From 1996 to 2010, Morton ran Delphi Associates Newsletter (DAN), a print and online publication in which he made economic, financial and political predictions.
 In 2001, Morton predicted that the Dow Jones Industrial Average would rise to somewhere around 12,000 in December.
 The index actually ended at 8,341.
 In 2007, he founded The Delphi Investment Group to allow investors to profit from trading in world currencies based on his predictions.

-On March 7, 2010, Morton and his wife Melissa were charged with civil securities fraud.
+On March 7, 2010, Morton was charged with civil securities fraud.
 He is alleged to have defrauded around 100 customers of $6 million between 2006 and 2007.
-According to the SEC, only a fraction of the money received by Morton went into foreign exchange trading accounts, with the rest diverted to shell companies run by Morton and his wife.
+According to the SEC, only a fraction of the money received by Morton went into foreign exchange trading accounts, with the rest diverted to shell companies run by Morton.

 In 2009, Morton attempted to file suit against the SEC for harassment, but the suit was dismissed.

 In February 2013, Morton was ordered by a judge to pay $11.5 million to the SEC within 14 days.

 U.S. Federal criminal tax convictions

-Morton and his wife Melissa were arrested on January 31, 2016 after being charged with 51 counts of issuing false instruments, 4 counts of filing false federal income tax documents, and one count of conspiracy to defraud the Internal Revenue Service (IRS).
-The latter charge originated because the Mortons filed several tax returns claiming refunds due on non-existent overpayments.
-In one such case the IRS failed to cross-check sufficiently and actually issued a check for $480,323, which the Mortons immediately transferred into other accounts.
-They faced up to 650 and 625 years in federal prison, respectively.
-On April 7, 2017, Sean and Melissa Morton were found guilty of 51 charges by a Federal court jury.
+Morton was arrested on January 31, 2016 after being charged with 51 counts of issuing false instruments, 4 counts of filing false federal income tax documents, and one count of conspiracy to defraud the Internal Revenue Service (IRS).
+The latter charge originated because the Morton filed several tax returns claiming refunds due on non-existent overpayments.
+In one such case the IRS failed to cross-check sufficiently and actually issued a check for $480,323, which Morton immediately transferred into other accounts.
+He faced up to 650 years in federal prison.
+On April 7, 2017, Sean Morton was found guilty of 51 charges by a Federal court jury.
 The jury gave its verdict after only two hours.
 Sentencing was set for June 19, 2017.

 The sentencing for Melissa Morton had been re-set for August 21, 2017.
 Sean David Morton failed to appear for his June 19 sentencing hearing.
 A federal arrest warrant was issued immediately.
-On August 21, 2017, Morton and his wife were arrested and taken into custody.
+On August 21, 2017, Morton was arrested and taken into custody.